How Flat Feet (Pes Planus) Can Lead to Plantar Fasciitis: What You Need to Know

 The earlier we intervene, the easier it is to correct issues—and prevent more complex joint problems later on.

-At Walsh Wellness Center, I combine gentle adjustments, soft tissue therapy, orthotic guidance, and rehab to get you moving pain-free again.
+At my clinic in Hagerstown, I combine gentle adjustments, soft tissue therapy, orthotic guidance, and rehab to get you moving pain-free again.

 Frequently Asked Questions About Flat Feet and Plantar Fasciitis